reven100/Automatic-Feedback-VIERP/README.md

 if using .py file, please install selenium by -->  pip install selenium https://www.selenium.dev/documentation/webdriver/getting_started/install_library/

+## NOTE - IF YOU GET STUCK IN ANY PROFESSOR/SUBJECT PAGE, THEN PLEASE FILL THAT ONE PAGE MANUALLY AND RUN THE CODE AGAIN.

 For .exe file, installation is not required.
 But please wait atleast few second after clicking on .exe file so it can load.